KSSONE/centerstage/README.md

 ### Enhancements
 * Adds setGain() and getGain() methods to the NormalizedColorSensor interface
     * By setting the gain of a color sensor, you can adjust for different lighting conditions.
-      For example, if you detect lower color values than expected, you can increase the gain.
+      For example, if you detect lower color org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values than expected, you can increase the gain.
     * The gain value is only applied to the argb() and getNormalizedColors() methods, not to the raw color methods.
       The getNormalizedColors() method is recommended for ease-of-use and clarity, since argb() has to be converted.
     * Updates SensorColor Java sample to demonstrate gain usage
 * Merges SensorREVColorDistance Java sample into SensorColor Java sample, which showcases best practices for all color sensors
-* Improves retrieving values from the REV Color Sensor V3
+* Improves retrieving org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values from the REV Color Sensor V3
     * Updates the normalization calculation of the RGB channels
     * Improves the calculation of the alpha channel (can be used as an overall brightness indicator)
     * Fixes the default sensor resolution, which caused issues with bright environments